brikteknologier/save-slave-dave/README.md

 * `listen` a function that attaches a change event listener to the input component.
 The listener should be fired when changes are made to the control's value.
 Defaults to `function (l) { opts.targetElement.on('keyup', l); }`
+* `saveOnEnter` if `true`, dave will save the content when the enter key is pressed.
+Not a good idea to set this to true for a textarea.
+Defaults to true if the input is not a textarea.

 ## styling